Wondering what thrips are and how to deal with them? Keep reading, I've got great solutions for ya!

 Always check if predatory species are invasive in your area before releasing beneficials outside!

-Amblyseius Cucumeris is a great preventative mite because it feeds on immature stages of thrips (larvae) and other obnoxious mites.
-These include but are not limited to:
+Amblyseius Cucumeris is a great preventative mite because it feeds on immature stages of thrips (larvae) as well as some common and obnoxious mites you may encounter, including but not limited to:

 When there aren't adequate pests populations available for your Amblyseius Cucumeris friends, they'll happily switch to pollen as a main food source just like ladybugs.